justinjrussell/javascript-best-practices-modules-demo/README.md

 Starts with a non-module application, then Demos each type of Module

-Each Demo can ran by opening the index.html in the browser
+Each Demo can be ran by opening the *index.html* in the browser

 *The CommonJS project must be compiled first*